lthurston/vimeo/README.md

 **Please provide feedback!** We want to make this library useful in as many projects as possible.
 Please [raise a Github issue](https://github.com/dukt/vimeo/issues), and point out what you do and don't like, or fork the project and make suggestions. **No issue is too small.**

+If you have Vimeo specific questions, please refer to [Vimeo API Forum](https://vimeo.com/forums/api).